-General Jean-Baptiste-Cyrus-Marie-Adélaïde de Timbrune de Thiembronn Valence
+General Jean Baptiste Cyrus Adélaïde de Timbrune de Thiembronne de Valence

-Jean-Baptiste-Cyrus-Marie-Adélaïde de Timbrune de Thiembronn Valence
+Jean Baptiste Cyrus Adélaïde de Timbrune de Thiembronne de Valence

-Deputy of the nobility to the Estates-General who served under Dumouriez and returned to France after the amnesty of 1799
+Deputy of the nobility to the Estates General who served under Dumouriez and returned to France after the amnesty of 1799

 Born: September 22, 1757